alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/creating-a-build-with-tfs.md

 ---
 I worked for long time with NANT + CC.net as continuous integration tools.
 I used subversion as Source Control System and use Mantis or Redmine for issue tracking.

 The main disadvantage of using such a configuration is the need to make each tool communicate with others, the good part is that these tools are open source.
 Team Foundation Server on the other side is a Commercial tool, so you have to pay it, but it gives you a lot of features in a single unified tool, and this is Great.
-Letâ€™s see as an example how to set up a continuous integration server for a simple project.
+Let's see as an example how to set up a continuous integration server for a simple project.

 Leveraging the power of a Continuos Integration machine with open source tool is not difficult, but you need to do some work, in CC.net you have to create a NANT or MSbuild script, configure cc.net with ccnet.config and so on.
 The good part of Team Foundation Server is that creating a build is a matter of a right click on the builds node